blatyo/page_rankr/README.md

-= page_rankr
+# page_rankr

-Description goes here.
+Provides an easy way to retrieve Google Page Rank, Alexa Rank, and backlink counts.

-== Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.